haskell/vscode-haskell/README.md

 when it will be stable enough.

 The extension will look for the executable in `$PATH` and it will call it with the appropiate params depending on the extension settings.
-However, not all extension settings could be applied to all the language
+However, not all extension settings can be applied to all the language
 servers:

 * `haskell-ide-engine`: It supports all of them.